Benny Brunner: Al-Nakba: The Palestinian Catastrophe 1948 (1996)

 Brunner describes a "watershed moment" he experienced in 1988 after reading The Birth of the Palestinian Refugee Problem, 1947-1949 by Benny Morris, whereupon he envisioned making the book into a film.
 This was the impetus for his conception of Al-Nakba: The Palestinian Catastrophe 1948, the first documentary film to examine the displacement of 750,000 Palestinians during the birth of the state of Israel.
 Brunner toured with Al-Nakba to discuss the subject with audiences in Israel and San Francisco.

 The Concrete Curtain (2004)

-The film follows The Wall as further documentation of the West Bank wall and the difficulties imposed upon Palestinians.
+The film follows his own film The Wall (2003) as further documentation of the West Bank wall and the difficulties imposed upon Palestinians.
 Variety noted the film for its Kafkaesque absurdism and dark humor.

 The Great Book Robbery (2011)

 While shooting State of Suspension in 2008, Brunner stated that he read Salvage or Plunder?
 Israel's "Collection" of Private Palestinian Libraries in West Jerusalem by Gish Amit.
-He was "stunned" at the appropriation of 70,000 books by the State of Israel during the 1948 Palestinian exodus as significant to the loss of Palestinian cultural heritage and decided to make a film on the topic.
+He was "stunned" at the appropriation of 70,000 books by the State of Israel during the 1948 Palestinian expulsion and flight as significant to the loss of Palestinian cultural heritage and decided to make a film on the topic.
 About 6,000 of these books continue to be held today at National Library of Israel where they are labeled as "Abandoned Property".